pulumi/docs/content/blog/dynamic-providers/index.md

 > **Note**: Dynamic providers are currently only supported in JavaScript, TypeScript, and Python.

 Pulumi provides appropriate life-cycle callbacks through the `pulumi.dynamic.ResourceProvider` abstract class.
-While Pulumi does not know what sort of resources a Dynamic Provider will create, the life-cycle hooks must return data in specific formats, which Pulumi uses as data to call the appropriate callbacks.
+While Pulumi does not know what sort of resources a Dynamic Provider will create, the life-cycle hooks must return data in specific formats, which Pulumi uses to call the appropriate callbacks.

 For example, if the user changes an input property to your dynamic resource, the `diff` hook will be called with both the old (if applicable) and new inputs.
-You can then compare to see which input properties have changed and give hints to Pulumi as to whether `delete` should be called or whether to call the `update` hook.
+You can compare then to see which input properties have changed and give hints to Pulumi as to whether `delete` should be called or whether to call the `update` hook.

-> The `check` lifecycle hook will be called before any other hook to let you validate the inputs and populate defaults, if necessary.
+> The `check` life-cycle hook will be called before any other hook to let you validate the inputs and populate defaults, if necessary.

 When a dynamic resource instance updates, the `delete` hook will be called to allow you to perform any necessary cleanups before the dynamic resource is removed from your stack’s state.